 The place of the Qur'an in Islamic religion and society.
 Equal emphasis on text: the Qur'an's history, contents, and literary features; and context: the place of the Qur'an in everyday life, its oral recitation, artistic uses, and scholarly interpretation.
 Knowledge of Arabic not required.

 Same as L23 Re St 366

-Selected themes in the study of Islam and Islamic culture in social, historical and political context.
-The specific area of emphasis is determined by the instructor.
+Selected themes in the study of Islam and Islamic culture in social, historical, and political context.
+The specific area of emphasis will be determined by the instructor.

 L75 JINE 364 Literature and Ethics

 Extensive reading in English translations of the Old Testament and the New Testament, with emphasis on literary forms and ideas.